Alexashooo/Alexashooo.github.io/_portfolio/Agreenstreet.md

 title: Green street
 feature-img: "img/green_street_tmodes.png"
 thumbnail-path: "img/street_profile_landing.gif"
-short-description: Green street, have fun while planning!
+short-description: Have fun while planning!

 ---
 Green street is a web application which should serve as a tool for street planning and education, regardless of whether it is going to be used by